- Things to Do

 Honoring those who have served our country on Veterans Day is vital throughout the country, but Arlington will inspire you as nowhere else on earth.

-Veterans Day is a very special time in Arlington and Washington, D.C. honoring those men and women that have served in the United States Armed Forces in war and peace.
-November 11 falls on a Monday this year will activities happening on Monday and throughout the weekend.
-In addition our proximity to the nation's capital, Arlington is the location of several of our nation's most cherished tributes to our veterans.
-Here are events designed specifically to honor our vets:
+Veterans Day is a special time in Arlington and Washington, D.C., honoring those men and women that have served in the United States Armed Forces in war and peace.
+In addition to our proximity to the nation's capital, Arlington is the location of several of our nation's most cherished tributes to our veterans.

-The national celebration, the Veterans Day National Ceremony is held annually on November 11th at Arlington National Cemetery.
-The ceremony commences precisely at 11:00 a.m., but seating is limited so it is recommended that attendees arrive early.
+The national celebration, the Veterans Day National Ceremony is normally held annually on November 11th at Arlington National Cemetery.
 The event starts with a wreath laying at the Tomb of the Unknowns and continues inside the Memorial Amphitheater with a parade of colors by veterans' organizations and remarks from dignitaries.
+The U.S. Army Military District of Washington will send out a news release in the next few weeks with details about this year's National Veteran's Day Observance at Arlington National Cemetery.

 One of the most striking additions to the region's skyline in recent years, the Air Force Memorial's soaring arcs (inspired by the contrails of Air Force Thunderbird aircraft as they peel back in a precision "bomb burst" maneuver) are visible from miles around.
 Visit the memorial to recognize the service and history of the men and women of the U.S. Air Force.